Nekraus/PARKSIDE_PMRA/README.md

 # PARKSIDE_PMRA
-Reverse engennering PARKSIDE 20V PMRA 20-Li
+The reverse engineering electronic schematic of the mower robot PMRA 20-Li A1

+Work in Progress